 At the time my family occupied the corner house of a row of two-family homes on Eastchester Road in The Bronx.
 Baby Mary and her large family, the Romanos, shared one house.
 She lived on the ground floor with her parents, maternal grandmother and older brother.
 Her aunt, uncle, cousins and paternal grandmother lived upstairs.
 We were just three houses away – close enough for little girls to run giggling back and forth multiple times a day.
 We spent all our time together, busy with important little girl things.

-The residents of Eastchester Road were immigrants; they were not partisans but adhered devoutly to their Italian heritage and love of family.
+The residents of Eastchester Road were immigrants who adhered devoutly to their Italian heritage and love of family.
 They were proud to be living in the United States and strove to become citizens; some passed the test, others didn’t.
 We delighted in celebrating all the traditional Italian holidays and festivities.
 Christmastime was a veritable light show, everyone in friendly competition for the most impressive decorations.

 At the age of five Baby Mary and I started kindergarten.
 Every morning my mother would walk us to school and pick us up in the afternoon.
 The best times were when she came to get us in her car.
 My mother was one of the few women in our neighborhood who had a driver’s license.
 We would gleefully hop into her Ford, begging she take us to Carvel for ice cream.
 Sometimes we’d stop for gas and my mother would complain about the price being 30 cents a gallon, calling it highway robbery.